fatlotus/common-report/README.md

 Playing With It
 ---

 In my experience, the calibration phase is always the most difficult.
-You need to have your entire body visible in the scene view (the little box with the figures in the lower-right-hand corner), and your arms must be placed at approximately right-angles to your head, as in the figure below:
+You need to have your entire body visible in the scene view (the little box with the figures in the lower-right-hand corner), and your arms must be placed at symmetric right-angles to your head, as in the figure below:

     +      /    \      +